shyampurk/ChatEngineWithAWSTranslate/README.md

 ## [Set Up PubNub Function for Translation](#set-up-pubnub-function-for-translation)

-Follow these steps to setup PubNub Function to serve as the backend for multilingual chat app.
+Follow these steps to setup PubNub Function to serve as the backend for the multilingual chat app.

 ### Step 1 : Setup PubNub Function